Ireland national rugby sevens team: 2016 Olympics qualifying

 Ireland began Olympic qualifying by playing in Division C within Europe.

 In the 6–7 June 2015 Division C tournament, Ireland went 6–0 in the competition to win Division C, winning all six matches by a comfortable margin.
 This win qualified them to participate in Division B.

 In the 20–21 June, 2015 Division B tournament, Ireland again went 6–0 to win Division B, again winning all six matches by a comfortable margin.
 This win qualified them for the European repechage tournament.

 In the 18–19 July 2015 Rugby Europe sevens repechage in Lisbon, Ireland topped their group with wins over Italy and Georgia and a draw against Russia.
 In the knockout competition, Ireland defeated Lithuania 17–0 in the quarterfinals.
 Ireland then lost in the semifinals to Russia 10–24, but in the third-place match defeated Georgia 15–7 to finish third overall, and secure the third and final European qualifying place for the Final 2016 Men's Olympic Qualification Tournament.

 The Irish team drew Samoa, Tonga and Zimbabwe in the final Olympic repechage tournament in Monaco.
 Ireland finished first in their group with three wins, including a close 27–21 over World Series team Samoa.
 Ireland lost in the quarterfinals to Spain, 7–12, and did not qualify for the Olympics.

 2020 Olympics

 Ireland finished third at the 2019 Rugby Europe qualifying tournament.
 With this result, they did not automatically qualify for the 2020 Olympics, but gained a spot in the final inter-continental playoff tournament.
 They then won the playoff tournament to secure the last qualifying spot in the 2020 Summer Olympics.

 Ireland opened their 2020 Olympic campaign with losses to both South Africa and the United States.
-Despite a five point victory over Kenya and a third place finish in their pool, Ireland failed to achieve a quarterfinal spot due to an unfavourable points difference.
+Despite a five-point victory over Kenya and a third-place finish in their pool, Ireland failed to achieve a quarterfinal spot due to an unfavourable points difference.
 They subsequently defeated South Korea 31–0, before losing to Kenya, to finish in 10th place.

+2024 Olympics

+Ireland defeated Great Britain 26–12 in the final of the 2023 European Games, thereby qualifying for the 2024 Summer Olympics.